codepath/android_guides/Working-with-the-TextView.md

 </LinearLayout>
 ```

-Open your main activity file and insert this into the `onCreate()` method:
+To set the custom font manually, open your activity file and insert this into the `onCreate()` method:

 ```java
 // Get access to our TextView